Chart Color Schemes

 Kings Park's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

 Kings Park's health metrics are close to national benchmarks, as assessed by AreaSearch using mortality rates and chronic condition prevalence.
 The area has a standard level of common health conditions across both young and old age cohorts.
-Private health cover is extremely low at approximately 46% of the total population (~6,395 people), compared to 56.7% in Greater Melbourne and the national average of 55.7%.
+Private health cover is extremely low at approximately 46% of the total population (~6,395 people), compared to 56.7% in Greater Melbourne and a national average of 55.7%.

 Frequently Asked Questions - Health